Rheumatology conditionsTravel health advice for travellers and health professionals

 Whenever possible, travellers with reduced mobility should ensure they are staying in accessible accommodation.
 Some travellers with rheumatological conditions prefer to organise travel with specialist travel companies that offer journey support, mobility equipment and specially adapted accommodation.

 Travellers should carry a summary of their medical records, including a list of medicines, and extra supplies, including painkillers.
 Issues to consider (particularly if traveling with opioid pain relief) include restrictions on the type and quantity of medicines carried together with appropriate documentation when crossing international borders.
-See Travelling with medicines factsheet.
+See Medicines and travel factsheet.

 If visiting European Economic Area (EEA) countries carry a European health insurance card (EHIC) or a UK Global Health Insurance Card (GHIC) as this will allow access to state-provided healthcare in EEA countries, at a reduced cost, or sometimes for free.
 However, the EHIC or GHIC, are not an alternative to travel insurance.